Limited company: One of the most common legal forms

 The Board of Directors represents the company to third parties.
 Unless otherwise provided for in the articles of association or the regulations of the organization, each member of the Board of Directors has the power to represent the company.

 The Board of Directors is the primary management and organizational body of the SA.
 According to the Swiss Code of Obligations, the Board of Directors itself manages the company, or delegates the management to a third party (which is generally the case).
-However, in accordance with the law, the Board of Directors has seven primary duties that may not be taken away from it, and that it may not transfer (Art.
-716a, Swiss Code of Obligations).
+However, in accordance with the law, the Board of Directors has several main non-transferrable and inalienable duties (Article 716a OR).

 The names of the members of the Board of Directors are registered in the trade register.
 They are personally liable in the event of damages arising from dereliction of duty, whether this be intentional or due to negligence.